I spent 40 years as an architectural technologist, and in that time, I’ve seen the best and worst techniques for roofing.

 Why Do You Want to Change the Roof?

 People decide to change their garage roof for a variety of reasons.
 Here are the most common reasons:

 Housing your car in a garage has many advantages, from lowering your car insurance to protecting it from the elements.
-However, many people are now seeing the benefit of extra space for storage.
+However, many people now see the benefit of extra storage space.

 Old Roof Needs Replacing